krosenfeld/parameterEstimation/README.md

 ### To launch the Binder and interactively play with the material:

-Click the "Launch Binder" below.
-When launched, click on "parameterEstimationAndModelChoice.ipynb"
+Click the "Launch Binder", and spinning semi circles appear.
+When launched, click on the ipython notebook "parameterEstimationAndModelChoice.ipynb"

-What we will have done is create an online environment where you can execute code by pressing "shift+return".
+What we will have done is create an online environment where you can execute code by pressing "shift+return" in one of the cells with code.
 If on a phone, pless the "play" button next to the code cell.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/maikejulie/parameterEstimation/master)